sirarsalih/hub-folkemuseet-mirror/README.md

 Process flow:

-1. Code push to master branch.
+1. Push code to master branch.
 2. Build starts.
 3. If build succeeds, a deployment to Production is started.
 If build fails, process is stopped.
 4. Deployment to Production succeeds/fails.

+## SSL/HTTPS

+The site will support HTTPS once we move it to the https://norskfolkemuseum.no/ domain.